How to activate and use Windows Boot Manager?

 Windows Boot Manager: what is it?

-The Windows Boot Manager is a program that loads when the computer starts and displays a menu with the different operating systems installed on the hard drive or on external media.
-It allows the user to choose the system they wish to launch.
-The Windows Boot Manager is present on computers that use UEFI firmware , a new technology that replaces the traditional BIOS.
-UEFI firmware offers more features and security than BIOS, including the ability to boot to drives larger than 2 TB, manage multiple primary partitions, and protect boot from malware.
+The Windows Boot Manager is a program that loads when the computer starts and displays a menu with the different operating systems installed on the hard drive or external media.
+This allows the user to choose the system they want to boot.
+The Windows Boot Manager is present on computers that use UEFI firmware , a newer technology that replaces the traditional BIOS.
+UEFI firmware offers more features and security than BIOS, including the ability to boot from disks larger than 2 TB, manage multiple primary partitions, and protect the boot process against malware.

-How to enable and disable Windows Boot Manager in Windows 10?
+How to enable and disable the Windows Boot Manager in Windows 10?

-If you have multiple operating systems installed on your computer, you can enable or disable Windows Boot Manager so that it appears or not at startup.
-There are two methods to do this: through the command prompt or through the system properties.
+If you have multiple operating systems installed on your computer, you can enable or disable the Windows Boot Manager to show or hide it at startup.
+There are two ways to do this: via the command prompt or through system properties.

-Method 1: Enable and Disable Windows Boot Manager by Command Prompt
+Method 1: Enabling and disabling the Windows Boot Manager via the command prompt

-• Open Command Prompt as administrator.
+• Open the command prompt as an administrator.
 To do this, right-click on the Start menu and choose Command Prompt (admin) .

 Command Prompt (admin)

-• Type the following command to display the boot menu entries:
+• Type the following command to display the startup menu entries:

 bcdedit